saces/SCGIPublisher/README.md

 - To to http://127.0.0.1:8888/config/de.saces.fnplugins.SCGIPublisher.SCGIPublisher?fproxyAdvancedMode=2
 - Hit apply.
-- Restart Freenet.
+- Restart the plugin.
+If that does not suffice, restart Freenet.
 I had to do that to make it work!
+- Whenever you change the SCGIPublisher.ini, you have to reload the SCGIPublisher plugin.
+  To do so, go to http://127.0.0.1:8888/plugins/ and click the "reload" button of the line showing the SCGIPublisher plugin.

 Now I can access the allowed freesites via http://localhost/freenet/[key]

+Links within freenet will automatically point to http://localhost/freenet/[link] - if you set a hostname in the serverpath for SCGIPublisher.ini, the links will go to the hostname instead.